Network DVR: Litigation against RecordTV.com's Cloud DVR

 Cloud DVRs were launched in numerous countries but were inevitably challenged in court.
 In Singapore, RecordTV.com became the first Cloud DVR in the world to be declared legal in a landmark lawsuit where RecordTV.com, led by its CEO, Carlos Nicholas Fernandes who fought Singapore's state owned broadcaster, MediaCorp.
 MediaCorp was represented by Drew and Napier CEO and Senior Counsel, Davinder Singh who cross-examined Carlos Fernandes over 3.5 days during the trial.
 RecordTV.com lost the lawsuit in the High Court of Singapore, only to have the ruling overturned at the Court of Appeals where the Court ruled in favour of RecordTV and awarded costs and damages.
 The litigation was declared to be a David vs. Goliath battle, by the Business Times, the main business newspaper owned by the Singapore Press Holdings.
 Carlos Nicholas Fernandes was subsequently named as a Young Global Leader at the World Economic Forum.
 The case has become one of the most seminal cases in copyright law.
-William Patry and David Post both well known legal scholars in the area of copyright wrote about the case on their respective blogs prior to the appeal.
+William F. Patry and David Post both well known legal scholars in the area of copyright wrote about the case on their respective blogs prior to the appeal.
 The ruling was even cited at WIPO.